Education for Peace

 The Quaker presence in the Middle East goes back to the 1860s, when the first Quakers from Maine, USA arrived in Lebanon and Palestine.
 A community of Friends grew around the schools in Ramallah and Brummana.
 The community has lived through many changes of rulers in that time, but has always striven to be a beacon of hope for the future.

-John Dalton (1766-1844) was a Quaker scientist.
-His detailed meteorological observations led him to recognise our atmosphere as a mechanical system.
-He became the first scientist to understand that that matter is made up of atoms, that atoms of different elements have different weights and that in chemical processes atoms combine and recombine in a predictable fashion.
-As a Quaker, he lived simply and tried to eschew honours, but such were his achievements that on his death his funeral procession was followed by 40 thousand people
+John Dalton (1766-1844) was a significant meteorologist.
+He also transformed chemistry with his realisation that atoms of different elements have different weights and that atoms combine in predictable ways.
+As a Quaker, he lived simply, but such were his achievements that his funeral procession was followed by 40 thousand people.

 John Ford and the Natural History Society of Bootham School